 So here are some suggestions that can help balance out the potentially harmful effects of too much screen time, especially on a smartphone.

 - Be a good role model: Parents, teachers and other adults are role models.
 Many are also overly connected to their phones, so put them down.
 Talk to teenagers.
 Engage them in conversation, especially pleasant conversation.
 Try to break through the “Yeah, whatever” wall.
-Some schools are increasing their efforts to have “phone free” classrooms and that can cut down on time teens spend sneaking out their phone and trying to use it while hiding it under their desk.
+Some schools are increasing their efforts to have “phone-free” classrooms and that can cut down on the time teens spend sneaking out their phone and trying to use it while hiding it under their desks.

 - Limit smartphone time: The study found that up to an hour a day is a “sweet spot” for teenagers to be on their phones without any of the emotional complications that come from hours of use.
 Even up to two hours a day is OK.
 It may be challenging or nearly impossible, but look for ways to encourage teenagers cut back on the time they spend on their phone or other devices.
 Emphasize that homework must be done before getting distracted by screen time.

 - Encourage enjoyable in-person time: Take a walk with a teenager, ask how their day went.
 Drive them to activities with friends or community groups if they need a ride.
 Find activities like art, music or sports they can get enthusiastic about and encourage consistency.
 Show teenagers the enjoyment that comes with physical and creative activities away from the screen.

 Twenge, Jean M., “Have Smartphones Destroyed a Generation?”
 The Atlantic, September 2017

 Garcia-Navarro, Lulu, “Teen Depression, Suicide Linked to Time Spent on Phone, NPR, Dec.17, 2017